 Tridon’s Hypnobabies Home Birth Story

 “The water felt great.
-I just floated there and let pressure wave after pressure wave breathe over me.
+I just floated there and let pressure wave (Hypnobabies word for contraction) after pressure wave breathe over me.
 I was singing tones with every wave.
 Relaxing deeply between them.
 I remember my mom arrived and held my hand for a while telling me how good I was doing and how proud she is of me.”

-I had a quick and enjoyable birthing time.
+I had a quick and enjoyable birthing time (Hypnobabies word for labor).
 My little Tridon is here and we love him so very much.

 Waves started at about 7:00 am on 2/13/18.
 We started preparation for our birthing day.
 I ate a high protein breakfast and took a shower.